amitlzkpa/profile/rants/questioning-type-safety.md

 ## Comfort, Constraints and Alternatives for Type Safety

 To position it in a more concrete example - imagine a function with well-defined types for inputs, outputs, and internal variables.
-You could establish pre and post conditions to ensure these variables always stay in line, somewhat akin to the assurance provided by type safety.
+Alternatively you could establish pre and post condition checks to ensure these variables always stay in line, somewhat akin to the assurance provided by type safety.
 However, custom-tailoring these checks within the context of the function might make it easier to grasp when reading the code.
 It's a matter of perception – a local rulebook versus a global library of types used throughout a project.

 But here's where it gets tricky.
 What happens when a type that has served a codebase well suddenly needs to accommodate a new feature?
 Picture a scenario where you're tasked with upgrading a method named `convertToLocalCurrency` to return not only the converted amount but also the name of the currency.
 It's a desperate requirement for a new market which has multiple local currencies, but your codebase was initially designed for a market which has had a single currency for centuries.